 Follow the links below to read more about each Australian state and territory government department’s response to supporting a student living with epilepsy.

-The Victorian Department of Education and Training has a clearly articulated Epilepsy and Seizure Policy.
+See the Victorian Department of Education and Training Programs and support for students with disabilities or additional needs in government schools.
 The policy ensures that schools support students diagnosed with epilepsy and students having a non-epileptic seizure event appropriately.
 The policy requires schools to implement strategies to assist students with epilepsy according to their specific needs:

 - Schools are required to ensure appropriate health and management plans are in place for students with epilepsy.
 For each student diagnosed with epilepsy, schools must have a current written: